mariotavor/safeHouseSdkExampleCode/README.md

 mSafeHouseConnectionButtonId = findViewById(R.id.safeHouseConnectionButtonId);

 Vpn status will appear as text on the button itself.

+//This method is used to find all available country mSafeHouseConnectionButtonId.getAllAvailableServerLocation();

+ //This method is used to o pass the user selection to the sdk. mSafeHouseConnectionButtonId.setAvailableLocation( mSafeHouseConnectionButtonId.getAllAvailableServerLocation().get(0));

 4. click to connect to the vpn tunnel and another click will disconnect the vpn tunnel